mguery/aws-saa-notes/30-day-study-plan.md

 # 30 Day Study Plan

+Want to add this to your Asana or Trello?
+Create a new project and [copy and paste this](https://docs.google.com/document/d/1JHnd4H24mK-MZkKWcybJZK-SBdlO8e38zXQwiV9SmTc/edit?usp=sharing) to your board.

 From Stephane Maarek's SAA course - [Link to Udemy](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)

 1. Introduction, Code & Slides Download, AWS Fundamentals: IAM & EC2